Skip to content

 High-quality education tools are crucial to school pupils’ learning.
 Therefore, students in teacher education need to be trained in the use and evaluation of textbooks and other teaching aids and learning tools.
 For this reason, the Government has introduced new qualitative targets for undergraduate, vocational and subject teacher education courses.
 The aim is to ensure that students are better equipped to select and use textbooks in their professional activities, along with other teaching aids and learning tools.

-Reading lists of Swedish and international fiction to be created
+Reading lists of Swedish and international fiction

 Increased contributions to Swedish Institute for Children’s Books